AsPerUnusual/ShaderGraphTextureMixer/README.md

 ![Screenshot with demo content](SaveShaderTextureScreenshot.png?raw=true)

 In play mode, press the spacebar to save an image file.
-This will be put in the Assets folder of the project.
+The file will be saved in the Assets folder of the project.